 Free meals will be available for any child up to the age of 18 (up to 21 if receiving special education services).
 The free meal distribution will be solely for the pick-up of meals; meals will not be consumed at the site.
 Families may go to any location to receive a meal and are asked to watch for the yellow school bus.

-Beginning Monday, April 6, children do not need to be present to receive a meal as long as an approved form of identification is presented at the meal pick-up site.
+Children do not need to be present to receive a meal as long as an approved form of identification is presented at the meal pick-up site.
 Approved forms of identification are: